 - Wick sustainers

 - Adhesive — Blue Tak or glue tabs

 - Empty jam jars

 For the three candles I used essential oils that will blend together harmoniously as they burn.
-You’ll need 5g (about 1/4 tsp) of essential oil for each half of the candle wax.
+You’ll need twenty grams (about 1 tsp) of essential oil for each half of the candle wax.
 Using essential oils will give you a much subtler scent than using candle fragrance oils.
 If you want a truly strong scented candle, use fragrance oils.
-Here’s a fab set of holiday fragrances.
-If you’d like a sampler of fruity fragrances, this set could go really well with the ombre colours.

 - Stainless steel pans